 If you happen to have access to fresh lavender, this one is a must-try!
 Simple lemon water is transformed into a gourmet beverage.
-Turn it into a keto friendly lemonade with a zero-calorie sweetener.
+Turn it into a low-carb lemonade with a zero-calorie sweetener.
 Pour it into some mason jars and serve up this colorful drink at your next picnic.
 It is sure to impress your guests!

 7. Raspberry, Lime & Spearmint